Hard Hat Riot: The riot

-At 7:30 a.m. on May 8, several-hundred anti-war protesters, mostly college students, began picketing the New York Stock Exchange, and later held a protest and memorial at Federal Hall National Memorial for the four dead students at Kent State.
-By late morning, when some high school students, teachers, and others joined, the protesters now numbered more than a thousand.
-They were gathered in the street in front of Federal Hall and on the steps around the statue of George Washington.
-Paul O'Dwyer was among the speakers.
-The protesters demanded an end to the war in Vietnam and Cambodia, the release of political prisoners in the United States, such as Black Panther Party leaders Huey Newton and Bobby Seale, and an end to military-related research on all university campuses.
+At 7:30 a.m. on May 8, several-hundred anti-war protesters, mostly college students, began picketing the New York Stock Exchange, and later held a protest and memorial at Federal Hall for the four dead students at Kent State.
+By late morning, after some high school students, teachers and others joined, more than a thousand protesters were gathered in the street in front of Federal Hall and on the steps around George Washington's statue.
+Future New York City Council member Paul O'Dwyer was among the speakers.
+The protesters demanded an end to the war, the release of political prisoners in the United States such as Black Panther Party leaders Huey Newton and Bobby Seale and an end to military-related research on all university campuses.

-Shortly before noon, more than 400 construction workers, many of whom were building the World Trade Center, converged on the student rally at Federal Hall from four directions.
-Some construction workers carried U.S. flags and chanted "USA, All the way", and "America, love it or leave it".
-Anti-war protesters shouted, "Peace now."
+Shortly before noon, more than 400 construction workers, many of whom were building the World Trade Center, converged on the student protest from four directions.
+Some construction workers carried US flags and chanted, "USA all the way" and "America, love it or leave it".
+Anti-war protesters shouted "Peace now".
 More than 800 office workers soon joined the construction workers' ranks.
-Hundreds more construction workers arrived around noon, as the lunch-time crowd and onlookers in the streets exceeded 20,000.
-A thin and inadequate line of police, who were largely sympathetic to the workers' position, formed to separate the construction workers from the anti-war protesters.
+Hundreds more construction workers arrived around noon, as the lunchtime crowd and onlookers in the streets exceeded 20,000.
+A thin and inadequate line of NYPD police officers, who were largely sympathetic to the workers' position, formed to separate them from the protesters.
 Construction workers then broke through the police lines and began chasing students through the streets.
-The workers attacked those who looked like hippies and beat them with their hard hats and other weapons, including tools and steel-toe boots.
+Workers attacked those who looked like hippies and beat them with their hard hats and other weapons, including tools and steel-toe boots.
 Victims and onlookers reported that the police stood by and did little.